c410-f3r/wtx/wtx-docs/src/database-client/README.md

 ## Tests

 The `#[wtx::db]` macro automatically migrates and seeds individual tests in isolation to allow concurrent evaluations.

-Its current state is limited to PostgreSQL tests that use the standard `std::net::TcpStream` alongside the built-in executor.
 Connected users must have the right to create new databases.

 To use this functionality, it is necessary to activate the `database-tests` feature.